rapidsai/cuml/wiki/python/DEVELOPER_GUIDE.md

 ## Documentation
 We mostly follow [PEP 257](https://www.python.org/dev/peps/pep-0257/) style docstrings for documenting the interfaces.
+The examples in the documentation are checked through doctest.
+To skip the check for an example's output, use the command `# doctest: +SKIP`.
+Examples subject to numerical imprecision, or that can't be reproduced consistently should be skipped.

 ## Testing and Unit Testing
 We use [https://docs.pytest.org/en/latest/]() for writing and running tests.
 To see existing examples, refer to any of the `test_*.py` files in the folder `cuml/test`.